wp-plugins/nextgen-facebook/readme.txt

 = Version 3.6.3 =
 * Fixed / added the missing "ngfb-content-buttons" CSS class for social buttons enabled on the settings page.
 * Added a "ngfb-shortcode-buttons" CSS class for social buttons included using the `[ngfb/]` shortcode.
-* Improved the "Social Buttons Style" example CSS in the 'Other Notes' at http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/.
+* Improved the "Social Buttons Style" example in the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) section.
 * Removed the general "Buttons Language" option and replaced it with three additional language options for Facebook, Google+ and Twitter.
 Each social button supports a very different set of languages (and language acronyms), so combining them into a single option wasn't very functional.

 = Version 3.6.2 =